Chrystia Freeland: Early life and education (1968–1993)

-While there she attracted the attention of the KGB, which tagged her with the code name "Frida", and Soviet newspapers, who attacked her as a foreigner meddling in their internal affairs over her contacts with Ukrainian activists.
-The KGB surveilled Freeland and tapped her phone calls, and documented the young Canadian activist delivering money, video and audio recording equipment, and a personal computer to contacts in Ukraine.
-She used a diplomat at the Embassy of Canada in Moscow to send material abroad in a secret diplomatic pouch, worked with foreign journalists on stories about life in the Soviet Union, and organized marches and rallies to attract attention and support from Western countries.
+While there, she attracted the attention of the KGB, which tagged her with the code name "Frida".
+Soviet newspapers attacked her as a foreigner meddling in their internal affairs over her contacts with Ukrainian activists.
+The KGB put Freeland under surveillance and tapped her phone calls.
+They documented the young Canadian activist delivering money, video and audio recording equipment, and a personal computer to contacts in Ukraine.
+She used the Embassy of Canada in Moscow to send material abroad in secret diplomatic pouches, worked with foreign journalists on stories about life in the Soviet Union, and organized marches and rallies to attract attention and support from Western countries.
 On her return from a trip to London in March 1989, Freeland was denied re-entry to the Soviet Union.
 By the time her activism within Ukraine came to an end, Freeland had become the subject of a high-level case study from the KGB on how much damage a single determined individual could inflict on the Soviet Union; a 2021 Globe and Mail article quoted the report by a former officer of the KGB, which had described Freeland as "a remarkable individual", "erudite, sociable, persistent, and inventive in achieving her goals".

 Freeland worked as an intern for United Press International in London in the summer of 1990.
 Afterwards, she completed a Master of Studies degree in Slavonic studies from the University of Oxford in 1993 having studied at St Antony's College as a Rhodes Scholar.